mcsandeep/tyk-docs/tyk-docs/content/product-stack/tyk-operator/getting-started/quick-start-http.md

 description: "Tyk Operator manifest example"
 ---

+This page provides some sample manifests for creating different types of HTTP proxy APIs.
+Follow these examples to learn how to configure your APIs.

 ## HTTP Proxy

 This example creates a basic API definition that routes requests to listen path `/httpbin` to target URL `http://httpbin.org`.